 RISKS AND CONCERNS

 During the normal course of its business operations, your Company has been subjected to several legal cases in connection with or incidental thereto.
 These litigations include civil cases, excise and customs related cases, etc. filed by and against the Company.
 These cases are being pursued with due importance and in consultation with legal experts in respective areas.
 Your Board believes that the outcome of these cases is unlikely to cause a materially adverse effect on the Company's profitability or business performance.
 Your Company has a Contingent Liability of Rs.
 767.15 Million for the fifteen month period ended on March 31, 2015 as compared to Rs.
-673.6 Million as on December 31, 2012.
+673.6 Million as on December 31, 2013.
 Attention of the Shareholders is drawn to the explanations mentioned in point no. 31 of the Notes to Financial Statements forming integral part of the Balance Sheet as on March 31, 2015 and Profit & Loss Account for the fifteen month period ended on that date.
-In view of the present status and based on legal advice received, your Board of Directors are of the opinion that no provision is required to be made against these Contingent Liabilities as of now.
+In view of the present status and based on legal advice received, your Board is of the opinion that no provision is required to be made against these Contingent Liabilities during the period under review.

 Your Company operates in a regulatory environment and is required to abide by the laws and regulations of the Country it operates in.
-Any change in the laws and regulations governing the leather and footwear industry may affect the business and financial condition of your Company.
+Any change in the laws and regulations governing the leather and footwear industry may affect the business and financial performance of your Company.

 INTERNAL CONTROL SYSTEMS AND THEIR ADEQUACY

 Your Company has an adequate system of internal controls commensurate with its size and scale of operations, to ensure that all assets of the Company are safeguarded and protected and that all transactions are authorized, recorded and reported appropriately.
 The Internal Audit Report and Risk Inventory Report are reviewed periodically by the Audit Committee of the Board of Directors.
 The Chief Internal Auditor is a permanent invitee to the Audit Committee Meetings.
 The Audit Committee advises on various risk mitigation exercises on a regular basis.
 Your Company has been maintaining a separate Internal Audit Team headed by the Chief Internal Auditor appointed by the Board.

 DISCUSSION ON FINANCIAL PERFORMANCE WITH RESPECT TO OPERATIONAL PERFORMANCE